ebrahimhossaincse/TestNG-Annotations-Tutorials-Java/README.md

 [After Suite](https://github.com/ebrahimhossaincse/TestNG-Annotations-Tutorials-Java/blob/main/src/test/java/ebrahim/hossain/sqa/AfterSuiteExample.java)

 ### 02 - BeforeTest Annotation
-The @AfterSuite annotation in TestNG is used to indicate that a specific method will be executed after the execution of all tests in the suite has completed.
-This annotation is typically used to perform cleanup activities or actions that need to be done once after the entire suite has finished running.
+The @BeforeTest annotation in TestNG is used to indicate that a specific method will be executed before each test method in a test class.
+This annotation is typically used to perform setup activities that are required before each individual test method runs.

 ### **Usage:**